Here’s Why Chick-fil-A’s Chicken Sandwiches Are So Dang Good

 Using pickle juice to tenderize meat

 The company won’t confirm the theory that a pickle juice bath is the secret to the famous Chick-fil-A Chicken Sandwich, but this tenderizing trick still works on any kind of lean meat.
 Pork, turkey and, of course, chicken breast can soak in this zesty brine to pick up a moist texture and some dill flavor from pickling spices.
-So whether it’s for sandwiches, nuggets or one of our favorite fried chicken recipes, save the pickle juice for an extra-tender treat.
-Now, learn why Chick-fil-A employees don’t say “You’re welcome.”
+So whether it’s for sandwiches, nuggets or fried chicken, save the pickle juice for an extra-tender treat.